Delaying Type 1 Diabetes Progression

 The drug is called teplizumab.
 It’s an antibody, which is a type of protein that can recognize and attach to a specific receptor on the surface of immune cells called T cells.
 Think of it as inserting a key into a lock.
 This helps “calm” those cells, so they back off from destroying pancreatic beta cells.
 In turn, those beta cells maintain the ability to produce insulin, delaying the development of full-blown T1D.3

 The FDA approved teplizumab based on a study called AT-Risk.
-The study enrolled relatives of patients with T1D at high risk of developing the disease.
-After 6 years, more than half (55%) of the people receiving teplizumab were diabetes free vs about 22% of the people receiving a placebo.
-Teplizumab delayed the onset of stage 3 by more than 2 years (32.5 months) compared with placebo, with delays being longer in certain individuals.4, 5
+The study enrolled relatives of people with T1D who had a high risk of developing the disease.
+After 6 years more than half (55%) of those receiving teplizumab were diabetes free vs about 22% of the people receiving a placebo.
+Teplizumab delayed the onset of stage 3 by more than 2 years (32.5 months) compared with placebo, with longer delays in some people.4, 5

 Side effects of teplizumab are mild to moderate.
 The most common side effects seen in the studies were rash, headache, and low white blood cell counts.4,5 Very rarely, a condition called cytokine release syndrome (CRS) may occur.
 In CRS, your immune system responds to the drug more aggressively than it should.
 Symptoms include fever, nausea, fatigue, and body aches.
 Tell your doctor immediately if you experience any of these symptoms while taking teplizumab.6

-Clinical trials testing numerous other treatments that work on the immune system are underway.
+Clinical trials that are testing numerous other treatments that work on the immune system are underway.
 These include drugs to stem immune cell attacks on beta cells, reduce inflammation, and protect beta cell function.
+You may be eligible to participate in those trials.
+Links can be found

 References

-1. University of Colorado – Barbara Davis Center for Diabetes.
-Ask the experts for early T1D answers and guidance – T1D information for families. (https://www.asktheexperts.org/for-families).
-Accessed 6/6/24.
+- University of Colorado – Barbara Davis Center for Diabetes.
+Ask the experts for early T1D answers and guidance – T1D information for families. https://www.asktheexperts.org/for-families